cryptomator/docs/source/desktop/password-and-recovery-key.rst

 Each Cryptomator vault is secured by a password.
 The security of your vault depends directly on the strength of its password, so :ref:`choosing a strong password <security/best-practices/good-passwords>` is key.

-Additionally for each vault exists a unique *recovery key*.
+Additionally for each vault a unique *recovery key* can be derived.
 This key ensures that if you forget your password, you are able to create a new one.
 For more information about the difference of the password and the recovery key, see :doc:`TODO <>`.